 Storytelling: A Language Both Sales and Marketing Should Speak

-Storytelling techniques used in conjunction with a story framework make a huge difference in how sales and marketing collaborate.
+Classic storytelling techniques used in conjunction with a business storytelling framework make a huge difference in how sales and marketing collaborate.
 This powerful common language helps marketing provide material rich in research, analysis, and insight that can easily be adapted for specific targets.
 Sales teams can pull together a relevant presentation, and own the story that they want to tell.
 This is only possible because both sides can clearly see where all the story elements fit in to the story arc.
 And at the end of the day, better collaboration between sales and marketing will help create a much more powerful connection with the customer.

 The Presentation Company’s best-selling workshop, Crafting Strategic Visual Stories, is the first of its kind to introduce the Visual Story Planner™, a storytelling framework that offers the ultimate collaborative framework for marketing and sales to work together.